Women Writers, Women, Books

 Writers grant Women Writers, Women Books exclusive and first digital print rights for ONE MONTH after publication, and thereafter, non-exclusive digital rights.
 We encourage you to post a copy of your essay on your blog with a link back to our post: “This post was first published by Women Writers, Women Books at http://www.booksbywomen.org—-.”

-Links to new essays are posted on @WomenWriters on Twitter, with a following of over 5000, primarily women writers.
-Links are also posted on Women Writers, Women Books on Facebook where 250, mostly women writers, have shown interest.
+Links to new essays are posted on @WomenWriters on Twitter, with a following of over 28000, primarily women writers.
+Links are also posted on Women Writers, Women Books on Facebook where more than 2600, mostly women writers, have shown interest.